Frédéric Jousset: Art patronage

 A patron of the Musée du Louvre, Frédéric Jousset became a member of the museum's patronage council, and a member of the Acquisitions Commission of the Musée du Louvre from 2007 to 2014.
 Through Webhelp, he contributed to the acquisition of Poussin's "The Flight Into Egypt".
 From 2016 to 2023, he was administrator of the Musée du Louvre by decree of the Minister of Culture.

 In 2019, Jousset launched the foundation Art Explora with the goal to open up the world of art to a wider audience.
 He also launched ArtNova, a 100-million euros fund to invest in the cultural ecosystem, with a special interest in art tech.
 ArtNova's profits finance the projects and programs of the Art Explora foundation.
 Jousset's previous investments (Beaux Arts Magazine, Le Quotidien de l'Art, Les Relais de Chambord) were consolidated within ArtNova's portfolio.

 In 2021, Jousset announced the construction of a super-large catamaran, the first museum-boat to sail the oceans.
 A small model of the ship was on exhibit in the France Pavilion during the Expo 2020 in Dubai.
 The ship - a 47.7-meter wide and 56-meter high catamaran named Art Explorer - was moored in March 2024 in Venice during the 60th Venice Biennale.

 The Art Explora & Académie des Beaux-Arts European Prize was launched in 2020 to support innovative cultural programs (150,000 euros awarded annually).
 Art Explora launched an arts residency program in 2021 in Paris, and financed several mobile museum programs in partnership with the Centre Pompidou in France and the Tate in the UK.
 In 2023, the foundation inaugurated the Y Hangar, the earliest surviving airship hangar in the world that was transformed into a contemporary art center.

-In May 2025, Frédéric Jousset launched the "Time Odyssey" initiative through his non-profit organization Art Explora, with the goal of funding 100,000 museum visits for schoolchildren across the United Kingdom, addressing the decline in educational trips due to budget constraints and promoting access to culture for students from underprivileged backgrounds.
+In May 2025, Jousset launched the "Time Odyssey" initiative through his non-profit organization Art Explora, with the goal of funding 100,000 museum visits for schoolchildren across the United Kingdom, addressing the decline in educational trips due to budget constraints and promoting access to culture for students from underprivileged backgrounds.
+In 2025, the foundation launched the movie trucks CinéMo, touring France to bring cinema to remote areas.